'A moment of solidarity': Why celebs are wearing black, in their own words

 Saoirse Ronan

-"Lady Bird" star Ronan, 23, nominated in the best actress in a musical or comedy category, was one of several actresses — including "Wonder Woman" star Gal Gadot and "Get Out" star Allison Williams — who recently confirmed to W magazine that they'll join Sunday's all-black brigade.
+"Lady Bird" star Ronan, 23, nominated in the best actress in a musical or comedy category, was one of several actresses — including "Wonder Woman" star Gal Gadot and "Get Out" star Allison Williams — who spoke to W magazine before the awards show to confirm that they'll be wearing all black.

 "The relationships between women are so strong when you have them and it’s about time that we get to experience that in our industry, too, you know?"
 Ronan told the magazine.